-If you are worried about the risk of falls even if you are present in the bathroom, the bathtub is far safe than the shower as you may only stand to get in or get out.
+If you are worried about the risk of falls even if you are present in the bathroom, the bathtub is far safer than the shower (if you are not using a shower seat or bench) as you may only stand to get in, or get out.

 If you are able to afford it, it may be worth having a look at walk in bathtubs as they are the safest way to bathe, as you don’t have to step up, you can sit down to bathe if you want and a lot of the tubs also have showers in them as well – American Standard, Venzi, Ella and Meditub are all well known brands – with a tub like this your loved one may just need a hand with drying afterwards.